aristanetworks/ansible-cvp/ansible_collections/arista/cvp/roles/dhcp_configuration/README.md

 ## Requirements

-- dhcp server installed on remote server.
+No specific requirements to use this role.

 ## Tested Platforms

 Below is a list of platforms where DHCPd configuration has been tested:

 - Centos 7 / 8
+- Ubuntu 18.02
 - Arista Cloudvision 2019 and onward (for lab purpose)

 This role should work on any platform running [ISC-DHCP server](https://www.isc.org/dhcp/).

 > If role is applied to Cloudvision server, DHCP configuration may be erased during upgrade process.
-Use it at your own risk in a production environement.
+Use it at your own risk in a production environment.

 ## Role Variables